containeroo/renvsubst/README.md

 | `-v`, `--variable`[=VARIABLE_NAME] | Specify variable to replace.
 If not provided, all variables will be replaced. |

 The variables will be substituted according to the specified prefix, suffix, or variable name.
 If none of these options are provided, all variables will be substituted.
 When one or more options are specified, only variables that match the given prefix, suffix, or variable name will be replaced, while all others will remain unchanged.

+If multiple identical prefixes, suffixes or variables are provided, only one copy of each will be used.

 ## Input